Ann Marie Silverberg

 I have always had a strong passion for animals.
-At the age of 4 I decided that working with and understanding these magnificent creatures would be my career and life's work.
+As a child, I decided that working with and understanding these magnificent creatures would be my career and life's work.
 I remember performing surgeries and fixing boo-boos on my stuffed animals, and training my 'dogs' to run agility courses.
 Every year as the AKC agility trials began I parked in front of my television and imagined that one day, I would compete there too.
 At the age of 14 I began volunteering with a cat rescue group in Chandler, Arizona - this is where my interest in animal behavior blossomed.
-I discovered each cat was not just a cat, but his or her own person.
+I discovered each cat was not just a cat, but his or her own individual.
 They each had different quirks and personalities.
 This one liked his head rubbed, that one did not.
 I studied the way each of them reacted to stimulus, and one in particular, was quite scary.
 I still remember Burger, the tuxedo cat.
-He lunged at every person who would walk by his cage.
+He lunged at every person who would stand too closely his cage.
 We thought Burger would live in his foster home forever until a man came in and asked for our “most difficult” cat.
 He took Burger home.
 A few months later, he came back in with Burger, perched up on his shoulder on a leash.
 Burger, the “evil” cat, was secretly Burger the mushball who just needed a loving home and a patient owner.
 It was decided, right there in that moment, I wanted to be an animal behaviorist.

 I continued my personal studies over the next few years and in 2010, when I moved to Connecticut, I started working in a veterinary hospital.
 I learned so much about the physical health of an animal, but it wasn’t enough.
 So, in 2012, I began working with a board certified veterinary behaviorist.
 Finally, I was doing what I had always wanted, and for once, I couldn’t wait to go to work in the morning.

-I received my KPA CTP in August of 2014 through the Karen Pryor Academy’s Dog Trainer Professional Program and I continue to attend conferences and seminars to stay up to date on the latest discoveries and trends in the field.
-In January of 2016, after the birth of my son and a move to Massachusetts, I decided to start my own business as a dog trainer.
+I then became a Certified Training Parter through the Karen Pryor Academy’s Dog Trainer Professional Program and a Certified Behavior Consultant - Canine through the Certification Council for Professional Dog Trainers.
+I continue to attend conferences, webinars, and seminars to stay up to date on the latest discoveries and trends in the field.
+In January of 2016, after the birth of my son and a move to Massachusetts, I decided to start my own business as a behavior consultant and dog trainer.
 With this new journey, I continue to follow my passion and ambitions.
 I wish to share my experience and knowledge with each new client as we teach and allow their dog to thrive.